 How to make an appointment

-We're open Monday – Friday 9am – 12 noon and then from 1 pm – 4 pm.
+We're open Monday – Friday between 9am – 4 pm.

-A counselling session usually lasts 45- 50 minutes.
+A counselling session usually lasts 45 - 50 minutes.
 You might find that one session is enough, or you might decide to attend a number of sessions.
-We mostly offer short-term counselling, and most of the students we see attend fewer than five sessions.
+We mostly offer short-term counselling, and most of the students we see attend three session on average.

 Someone to talk to, anytime